GenRockeR/freeradius/README.md

 Unauthenticated users are assigned no VLAN by radius and will be, by the networking backbone, assigned to a VLAN with restricted connection for troubleshooting/requests only.

+#### radius

+1. The request is received
+2. Authorize & Authenticate happen (recognizing those are not the same but for the sake of this document)...
+3. Within those sections the python module is called, it will (at minimum) have the User-Name attribute - we can set the Cleartext-Password config attribute which...
+4. The config, having a cleartext password for the user (else they've been rejected by python), can move through the system (e.g. inner-tunnel, (p)eap, mschapv2) with the necessary attributes
+5. Having (assumingly) been authorized/authenticated - the post_auth step also hits the python module which interrogates the MAC (Calling-Station-Id) and verifies that the MAC is supported for the given user
+6. Assuming the user: entered their user name and password (properly), on a device configured for them (MAC), they will be Accepted...otherwise they are rejected

+MAC-based/bypass works similarly in that the system's MAC is passed as the User-Name and Calling-Station-Id and used as the auth password as well.

 ### Analysis

 We are able to review information about accounting (e.g. Start/Stop) to see connection information (e.g. packets/octets) via the date-based trace log from the python module: